Contact Information Contact Information

 For Nuisance Related Issues (e.g. excessive smoke or odor, time of day of the burn, distance to property line)

 - Know what's allowed and what's not, which can help when talking to your neighbor or submitting a complaint.
 See the conflict resolution tips in the FAQs below for suggestions.

 - If you feel comfortable doing so, talk to your neighbor about your concerns.

-- If resolving the issue with your neighbor is infeasible, make a formal complaint online through Access Fort Collins or call the Nuisance Hotline at (970) 416-2200.
+- If resolving the issue with your neighbor is unsuccessful, make a formal complaint online through Access Fort Collins or call the Nuisance Hotline at (970) 416-2200.
 An actionable complaint should include as many details as possible but at a minimum include the following, if known:

 - The address of the source of smoke